WordPress/css-audit/README.md

 --recommended     Run recommended audits (colors, important, selectors).
 Default: true.
 --all             Run all audits (except property values, as it requires a value).
 --format          Format to use for displaying report.
+--filename        If using a format that outputs to a file, specify the file name.
 --help            Show this message.
 ```

+## Generating HTML Reports

+To generate an HTML report, use the `--format=html` option and specify a name for the file with the `--filename=name` option.
+This will output a `{name}.html` file in public/ that is viewable on Github Pages.

 ## Getting core CSS files